Matsudaira Yoshinaga: Participation in national affairs

-When the succession problem of 14th Shōgun arose, he delegated his retainer Hashimoto Sanai to Kyoto in support Tokugawa Yoshinobu, the lord of Hitotsubashi-Tokugawa family.
-However, with the accession of Ii Naosuke to the position of Tairō, Yoshinobu's faction was defeated and Tokugawa Iemochi (of the Kishu-Tokugawa family) became Shōgun.
-The Ii clan of Hikone Domain and the Echizen-Matsudaira clan of Fukui Domain had a strong enmity for several generations, and relations between the Tairō worsened further after Ii pushed through the ratification of Treaty of Amity and Commerce between US and Japan without acceptance by Emperor Kōmei.
-Infuriated, Yoshinaga intruded to Edo castle with Tokugawa Nariaki to protest against Naosuke's actions.
-On 5 July 1858, he was forced to resign as daimyō of the Fukui Domain as part of the Ansei purge.
-At this time, he took the name of "Shungaku".
+When the succession problem of 14th Shōgun arose, he delegated his retainer Hashimoto Sanai to Kyoto in support of Tokugawa Yoshinobu, the lord of the Hitotsubashi-Tokugawa family.
+However, with the appointment of Ii Naosuke to the position of Tairō, Yoshinobu's faction was defeated and Tokugawa Iemochi (of the Kishu-Tokugawa family) became Shōgun.
+The Ii clan of Hikone Domain and the Echizen-Matsudaira clan of Fukui Domain had had a strong enmity for several generations, and relations between the Tairō worsened further after Ii pushed through the ratification of Treaty of Amity and Commerce between US and Japan without acceptance by Emperor Kōmei.
+Infuriated, Yoshinaga intruded into Edo castle with Tokugawa Nariaki to protest against Naosuke's actions.
+On 5 July 1858, he was forced to resign as daimyō of Fukui Domain as part of the Ansei purge.
+At this time, he took the name "Shungaku".